totuni/esp-studio-examplesII/EndtoEndExamples/matchlist_screening/README.md

 ### lookup\_sender

 The `lookup_sender` **Join window** performs a left join between the transactions and the watch list using the matchcode key.
+To view or modify lookup criteria, click on the `lookup_sender` window, go to the Properties panel, and locate the **Join Conditions** section.

 <img alt="Join" src="img/join.png"  width="400" >